Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: More Iterations

 \paragraph{Setting.} In this section, we compare results on different iterations in the iterative paradigm and investigate the impact of longer iterations on story visualization.
 Specifically, we study the visualization results in the initialization, $1_{st}$, $5_{th}$, $10_{th}$, and $15_{th}$ iterations, respectively.

-\paragraph{Results.} Tab.~\ref{taba3} shows that as iteration increases, Story-Adapter achieves significant improvement in visual consistency (aCCs and aFID) while text-image alignment (CLIP-T) drops slightly.
+\paragraph{Results.} Tab.~\ref{taba3} shows that as iteration increases, Story-Iter achieves significant improvement in visual consistency (aCCs and aFID) while text-image alignment (CLIP-T) drops slightly.
 This further demonstrates the contribution of the iterative paradigm to the semantic consistency of the overall story.
 However, we also note that a further increase in iterations harms text-image alignment, with limited gain in visual content consistency.
 This indicates that while Global Reference Cross-Attention (GRCA) effectively improves the content consistency of the long story, the increasing weighting factor of GRCA during the iterations poses a challenge to aligning the text prompts.

 Fig.~\ref{figa4} demonstrates a significant improvement in generative quality for fine-grained interactions as the iteration proceeds.
 The iterative paradigm effectively alleviates the diffusion model's limitations on complex interaction generation by continuously creating input channels for text prompts.
 But more iterations wouldn't improve the generation quality further.
-Therefore, 10 iterations in the iterative paradigm is an optimal choice based on the quantitative and qualitative experiments.
+Therefore, based on the above results, fewer than 10 iterations are sufficient to achieve high-quality story visualization, with any further iterations yielding negligible improvements.

+This trade-off between consistency and text-image alignment is analogous to autoregressive models, where increased sequence length may introduce compounding errors, yet also allows for stronger global coherence.
+This tradeoff does not indicate inefficiency in our iterative refinement process, but rather highlights the importance of balancing local fidelity and global consistency.
+Importantly, this trade-off can be effectively mitigated.
+Also, as demonstrated in Tab.~\ref{taba3}, adjusting the hyperparameters based on the specific story length and content, as well as terminating the external iteration of Story-Iter earlier, can offer a better trade-off.
+This opens promising directions for future work, where we plan to integrate content-aware and length-sensitive hyperparameter scheduling, guided by automatic evaluations (e.g., GPT-based metrics), to further optimize both consistency and alignment.